sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 I> One of the [Zen of Python’s](https://peps.python.org/pep-0020/) principles is _flat is better than nested_, which is exactly what we did with this refactoring.

-I’m not so sure what the code inside the second condition does, but it looks like it’s wrapping a single item in an array as we did in the previous section.
+I’m not so sure what the code inside the second condition does, but it looks like it’s wrapping a single value in an array as we did in the previous section.

 _And no, I have no idea what `tmpBottle` means, or why it was needed._

 The next step here could be improving the `getOrderIds()` function’s API.
-It can return three different things: `undefined`, a single item, or an array.
+It can return three different things: `undefined`, a single value, or an array.
 We have to deal with each separately, so we have two conditions at the very beginning of the function, and we’re reassigning the `idsArrayObj` variable.

 I> We talk about reassignments in the next chapter, [Avoid reassigning variables](no-reassigning).